chili-chips-ba/openCologne/8.StressTest/README.md

 Laid out hints to a potential cripple in the FPGA's ability to implement all logic.
 Luckily, for common operations such as addition, multiplication, basic logic functions and multiplexing this choice holds fine.
 Now, this makes a 20480 CPE CCGM1A1 have a total of 40960 L2T4 ("LUT4" replacements), making it a kind of a **quasi-41k LUT4** FPGA.
 Overall effect on logic capacity is assessed in the benchmark tests.

 Mitigating these limits an L2T5 primitive is formed.
-With the cost of using up the whole CPE, this primitive covers up all the impossible combinations for L2T4, having 4096*16=65536 logic function combinations, a full LUT4!
+With the cost of using up the whole CPE, this primitive covers up all the impossible combinations for L2T4, having 4096*16=65536 logic function combinations, **a full LUT4**!
 Without a L2T5, some of the logic functions would have to be spread over more CPEs.

 ![l2t5](0.doc/L2T5.png)